mui/material-ui/docs/src/pages/system/sx/sx.md

 # Breakpoints

-If you would like to have responsive values for some CSS property, you may use the breakpoints shorthand syntax.
-We offer two ways of defining the breakpoints:
+If you would like to have responsive values for a CSS property, you can use the breakpoints shorthand syntax.
+There are two ways of defining the breakpoints:

 ## Breakpoints as array